Blue Cheese Coleslaw (Video)

-Commercial blue cheese dressing and buttermilk make the dressing for this Ridiculously Easy Blue Cheese Coleslaw that’s a tasty low-carb and gluten-free side dish.
-Add some crumbled blue cheese if you really want a strong blue cheese flavor!
+Low-Carb commercial blue cheese dressing and buttermilk make the dressing for this Ridiculously Easy Blue Cheese Coleslaw that’s a tasty low-carb and gluten-free side dish.
+Add some crumbled blue cheese to the coleslaw if you really want a strong blue cheese flavor!
 Check out Cabbage Recipes for more tasty ideas with cabbage.

 I love the low-carb blue cheese dressing that’s the base of the dressing for this salad; be sure to check the label if you’re watching carbs and don’t find the brand I used.
 The buttermilk adds a few carbs but you’re not using a huge amount of it, and cabbage is a vegetable that’s fairly low in carbs and loaded with fiber, so I feel like this is a good choice for a healthy low-carb salad.
 And I’m pretty crazy over this Ridiculously Easy Blue Cheese Coleslaw even when I don’t have any blue cheese crumbles to mix into the salad, but if you have crumbled blue cheese to add, that does take it completely over the top.
 I keep the shredded cabbage mixture in a plastic container in the fridge and mix in the dressing right before I eat it, and I could happily eat this for lunch most any time of year.